Elementals of nature

 1908-05-16-GA102

-is the key lecture for an overview on elementals, and talks about
+is the key lecture for an overview on elementals, for longer edited extracts, see:

-• Gnomes, Sylphs, Undines are laggard beings of earlier stages of evolution.
+• Gnomes, sylphs, undines are laggard beings of earlier stages of evolution.
 Salamanders are cut off from animal group souls.
-They are ego-like.
+They are I-like.

 Elementals are beings that remained behind in evolution, and have not been able to attain a spirit.